Spicy Sprouting Mix

 (7) On the final day of sprouting, you can move your sprouter to a sunnier location, such as a windowsill.
 This will encourage chlorophyll development, causing your sprouts to “green up”.
 Make sure that this location is not too hot or extremely bright (this can dry out or even harm the sprouts).
 Greening up your sprouts should only take a few hours at most.

-(8) Your Spicy Sprouts should be ready to harvest between 4 to 6 days.
+(8) Your Spicy Sprouts should be ready to harvest in 4 - 6 days.

 (9) When you’re ready to harvest, give your sprouts one final rinse and de-hull if you’d like.
 Be sure to drain and dry the sprouts thoroughly prior to refrigerating.
 A salad spinner works great for drying your sprouts.